TheRacetrack/racetrack/docs/user.md

 When you invoke `racetrack deploy . --remote https://racetrack.platform.example.com/lifecycle`, the client will block while the deploy operation is in progress.
-When the command terminates, unless you are given an error message, your job has been deployed into a Fatman.
+When the command terminates, unless you are given an error message, your job has been deployed into a Job.

-It will be added to the list of running Fatmen in the Racetrack dashboard; you can see it there yourself, or if you don't have access, check with the local Racetrack admin.
+It will be added to the list of running Jobs in the Racetrack dashboard; you can see it there yourself, or if you don't have access, check with the local Racetrack admin.